moltaire/pomodoro/README.md

 ## what it does

 - Single-file Pomodoro timer: 25-min focus / 5-min break, with an optional 20-min long break every 4th session
-- Logs completed sessions (🍅) and skipped ones (🍑); hover over any entry for labels and timestamp
+- Logs completed sessions (🍅) and skipped ones (🍑); hover over or click any entry for details
+- Export of focus sessions to calendar events

 ## how to use it